-The U.S. Food and Drug Administration (FDA) has approved three treatments that specifically aim to slow the progression of ALS: Rilutek (riluzole tablet), Tiglutik (riluzole suspension), and Radicava (edaravone).
+The U.S. Food and Drug Administration (FDA) has approved four treatments specifically aimed at slowing the progression of ALS: Rilutek (riluzole tablet), Tiglutik (riluzole suspension), Exservan (riluzole oral film), and Radicava (edaravone).

-Rilutek has also been approved in Canada, Australia, and across Europe.
-Tiglutik is approved in Europe under the name Teglutik.
-Radicava is still under review in many countries.
+Canada, Australia, and Europe have also approved Rilutek, and the U.K. approved Tiglutik under the name Teglutik.
+Exservan and Radicava are still under review in many countries.

-None of these treatments have been shown to reverse the damage already caused by ALS, but it is thought they might increase patients’ life expectancy.
-They often are taken in combination with symptomatic treatments to improve patients’ quality of life.
+None of these treatments reverse the damage already caused by ALS, but researchers think they might increase patients’ life expectancy.
+Doctors often prescribe them in combination with symptomatic treatments to improve patients’ quality of life.

-The treatment is thought to prevent the release of glutamate, a neurotransmitter (cell-signaling molecule) thought to rise to toxic levels in the brain and spinal cord of ALS patients, damaging nearby nerve cells.
-By reducing the buildup of glutamate, it is thought that Rilutek prevents or slows the glutamate-induced deterioration of motor neurons.
+The treatment is thought to prevent the release of glutamate, a neurotransmitter, or cell-signaling molecule, that rises to toxic levels in the brain and spinal cord of ALS patients, damaging nearby nerve cells.
+By reducing the buildup of glutamate, scientists think Rilutek may prevent or slow the glutamate-induced deterioration of motor neurons.

-Rilutek was approved by the FDA in 1995 as the first systemic treatment to slow ALS progression and prolong survival.
-It remained the sole systemic ALS therapy in the U.S for more than 20 years, until Radicava became available.
+The FDA approved Rilutek in 1995 as the first systemic treatment to slow ALS progression and prolong survival.
+It remained the sole systemic ALS therapy in the U.S. for more than 20 years, until Radicava became available.

-Other countries also have approved the therapy to treat ALS.
-For example, Rilutek was approved in Europe by the European Medicines Agency (EMA) in 1996.
+Other countries also have approved the therapy to treat ALS, including the European Medicines Agency (EMA), which approved Rilutek in 1996.

 Tiglutik (riluzole oral suspension)

-Tiglutik is an oral suspension that can be given using a syringe.
-Many ALS patients will develop dysphagia (trouble swallowing) as their disease progresses and this can lead to difficulty taking pills such as Rilutek.
+Tiglutik is an oral suspension that doctors can administer using a syringe.
+Many ALS patients develop dysphagia (trouble swallowing) as their disease progresses, and this can lead to difficulty taking pills such as Rilutek.

-Tiglutik has a similar proposed mechanism of action to Rilutek because both contain riluzole.
+Tiglutik has a similar mechanism of action to Rilutek because both contain riluzole.

-Damage from free radicals is thought to be one of the mechanisms in the progressive nerve cell death that marks ALS.
-It is thought that by helping to remove free radicals quickly, Radicava can reduce damage to the nervous system and slow disease progression.
+Researchers think damage from free radicals is one of the mechanisms involved in the progressive nerve cell death that marks ALS.
+By helping to remove free radicals quickly, Radicava may be able to reduce damage to the nervous system and slow disease progression.

-Radicava is not currently available in Australia, and no application has been made to the Therapeutic Goods Administration (TGA) for its approval.
+Radicava is not available in Europe.
+Mitsubishi withdrew its application to the EMA for marketing authorization based on the committee’s evaluation of the preliminary data.
+Radicava is not currently available in Australia either, and no application has been made to the country’s Therapeutic Goods Administration for its approval.